 As seen earlier, the sink derives a reliability indicator η_i at the end of decision interval i.
-Coupled with a congestion detection mechanism (to determine $f \ge f{\text{max}}$), this can help the sink determine in which of the above regions the network currently resides.
+Coupled with a congestion detection mechanism (to determine $f \ge f{max}$), this can help the sink determine in which of the above regions the network currently resides.
 Hence, these characteristic regions identify the state of the network.
 Let \mathbf{S}i denote the network state variable at the end of decision interval i.
-Then
+Then,

-$\mathbf{S}i \in \{(\mathbf{NC}, \mathbf{LR}), (\mathbf{NC}, \mathbf{HR}), (\mathbf{C}, \mathbf{HR}), (\mathbf{C}, \mathbf{LR}), \mathbf{OOR}\}.$
+$S_i \in \{(NC,LR),(NC,HR),(C,HR),(C,LR),OOR\}$

 The operation of ESRT is closely tied to the current network state S_i .
-The ESRT protocol state model and transitions are shown in Fig. 6.
+The ESRT protocol state model and transitions are shown in Fig. 5.
+We now proceed to discuss the specifics of ESRT and its operation in each of these states in detail.